 - Being in a cinema, restaurant, etc, where there is no easy exit.

 But they all stem from one underlying fear.
 That is, a fear of being in a place where help will not be available, or where you feel it may be difficult to escape to a safe place (usually to your home).
-When you are in a feared place you become anxious and distressed, and have an intense desire to get out.
+When you are in a feared place you become anxious and distressed and have an intense desire to get out.
 Therefore, to avoid this anxiety many people with agoraphobia stay inside their home for most or all of the time.
-See separate leaflet called Agoraphobia for more details.
+See the separate leaflet called Agoraphobia for more details.

 Other specific phobias